vaughany/moodle-block_searchthiscourse/readme.md

-# SearchThisCourse block for Moodle 2.2
+# SearchThisCourse block for Moodle 2

-Deep-searches through a whole course for a keyword.
+Deep-searches through a whole course for a keyword or phrase.

 ## Introduction